 FEFAC acknowledges the importance of EU and global efforts and initiatives to counter biodiversity loss, halt deforestation and promote the respect of human and labour rights, in line with UN SDGs and EU “Green Deal” targets.
 Soy is considered a forest risk commodity in some biomes and the European soy value chain carries a responsibility to take action where it can make a direct positive contribution.
 FEFAC welcomes the political ambition by the EU and global institutions to step up joint action on this issue encouraging public-private partnerships.
 Our members are keen to explore synergies of legislative frameworks and market-led initiatives involving soy exporting countries as equal partners, thereby increasing their capacity to deliver on tackling deforestation.
 Our industry fully endorses the ambition to “not contribute to the problem”, however we wish to highlight that the global effort to “minimise the deforestation risk” must be held accountable against the “real and measurable impact on the ground”.
 FEFAC considers that sustainable land management and responsible supply chains are mutually supportive core elements of any successful risk-minimisation strategy, delivering recognition and value for producers while providing verifiable assurance to final consumers.

-In May 2019 FEFAC and the International Trade Centre (ITC) developed the opportunity for feed companies to join a Responsible Soy Declaration.
+In May 2019 FEFAC and the International Trade Centre (ITC) developed the opportunity for feed companies to join a Responsible Soy Declaration (see at bottom of webpage).
 As part of their commitment, feed companies agree to take specific actions regarding the sourcing of responsibly produced soy products used in compound feed manufacturing in the EU by 2025, from home-grown and imported origins.

 - Soy Sourcing Guidelines 2021 factsheet

 - FEFAC Soy Sourcing Guidelines (released August 2015)